iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 values here - :ref:`supported values for sex`, :ref:`supported values for status`,
 :ref:`supported values for role`.

-Also these properties support synonyms, which are listed on the tables below:
+Also, these properties support synonyms, which are listed in the tables below:

 Supported values for sex